 4. Share Knowledge

-You would need to set up a shared knowledge bank for your remote customer service.
+You would need to set up a shared knowledge base for your remote customer service team.
 That means you have to create documents like:

 - Product manual

 - Training Videos